jmporta/ZebraGait/README.md

     Choose ONLY one of them:

     * Install the OpenCV-base and OpenCV-contrib libraries manually from the source code.
-    * Install the precompiled python packages through pip3.
+    * Install the unofficial OpenCV precompiled python packages through pip3.

 + Python libraries: